AlibabaCloudDocs/cms/intl.en-US/API Reference/List of operations by function.md

 The following tables list API operations available for use in Cloud Monitor.

+**Note:** An Alibaba Cloud account can make a maximum of 20 API calls per second.

 ## Monitoring data on time series metrics of cloud services

 |Operation|Description|